What You Need To Know

 Compensated Work Therapy or CWT is a service offered to veterans living with any mental or physical disabilities.
 This program can be utilized by any veteran who qualifies for VA health care, which means, even if you don’t have a 10% VA disability rating or above, you can still qualify for the program.

-CWT consists of several programs and depending on your situation, is something worth looking into as a veteran.
+CWT consists of several programs and, depending on your situation, is worth looking into as a veteran.

-SE is a great service provided to veterans with PTSD or TBI, who are having a hard time functioning independently in a work environment as a result of their condition.
+SE is a great service provided to veterans with PTSD or TBI who are having a hard time functioning independently in a work environment due to their condition.
 Unlike TW, which is time-limited, this program is ongoing and includes: